blackmann/blackmann.github.io/src/content/blog/2024-in-review.md

 ### Compa

-If you haven't seen it alreay, it's here: [knust.compa.so](https://knust.compa.so).
+If you haven't seen it already, it's here: [knust.compa.so](https://knust.compa.so).
 Compa was built to address some community and digital gaps at school.
 The ideas was basically to have a crowdsourced platform to keep everyone connected with school.
 It came with features like a forum, aka `Discussions`, events page, library, timetable, marketplace, etc. I spent most of my time besides studies working on this.

 There were thousands of visitors every month and most of them used the timetable feature.
 I only promoted it on Twitter and snapshot.
 Some friends also helped with promoting it too.
 With more effort put in promoting it, I think compa can gradually become a thing — a wonderful thing that people will not be able to answer how they lived that long without it.